possumnuada/Operating-Systems-Assignments/Shell/README.md

 This command destroys the environment variable var.

 ### cd [dir]
-This command changes kapish's working directory to dir.
+This command changes kapish's working directory to dir, or to home the directory dir is omitted.

 ### exit
 This command causes kapish to exit.

 ### printenv
-This command print all of the environment variables.
+This command prints all of the environment variables.

+## Known Bugs
+* Control-C is not handled in any special way.
+* Entire path to executable must be entered to start it.